carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 ~~~
 {: .output}

-Now that we've made our changes in the `master` branch, let's get to work on our comments about
+Now that we've made our changes in the `main` branch, let's get to work on our comments about
 the temperature in the `marsTemp` branch.

 ~~~